991jo/netbox_capirca_plugin/README.md

 Install the package in your netbox environment.
 How to do this depends on the way you habe build your netbox environment.

-Create a directories for your capirca network and service definitions and policy templates.
+Create directories for your capirca network and service definitions and policy templates.

 # Configuration